Lorianne-school-React-exercises/react-exercise-16/README.md

-# Challenge: On the route to React
+# Challenge: On the route to React: Params within React Router

 In its initial state, this application contains a single route, which displays the home page when it's active - that is, all the time... for now!